 To meet some of the criteria above, the Hyperledger Fabric framework will be used.
 This framework has been designed to have smart contracts that can be used.
 In addition, Hyperledger Fabric is designed as a permissioned blockchain so that every participant in the network is a participant who has been recognized and has access permission.
-Hyperledger Fabric is more suitable to be used as a tool for system prototype development.
+Furthermore Hyperledger Fabric has a throughput of 3500 transactions per second.
+With this in mind, Hyperledger Fabric is more suitable to be used as a tool for system prototype development.